Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Experiments

-We perform an incremental scaling experiment to 424M parameters while holding the training and inference pipeline fixed to the 169M configuration.
-The teacher model is a pre-trained 424M MDLM, which is a Diffusion Transformer with a hidden size of 1024, 24 blocks, and 16 attention heads (check Table \ref{tab:model_specs_424m} for detailed network structure).
+We conduct an incremental scaling study to 424M parameters while keeping the training and inference pipeline identical to the 169M configuration.
+The teacher model is a pre-trained 424M MDLM, which is a DiT-style transformer with hidden size 1024, 24 blocks, and 16 attention heads (See Table \ref{tab:model_specs_169m} for network architecture details).
 The student is distilled on a single H100 using the same data, masking policy, optimizer, and schedule.
-To balance the training, we also scale the discriminator to 373M and employ a deeper network with more trainable parameters.
+To balance the training, we also scale the reward discriminator to 373M parameters by adopting a deeper network with more trainable parameters.

-The generative PPL and entropy are shown in Figure \ref{fig:scaling_results}, and we report improvements relative to the teacher at matched NFEs here: from 8 to 1024 NFEs, \method yields large and consistent PPL reductions of $88.5\%$ (8 NFEs), $87.7\%$ (16 NFEs), $85.3\%$ (32 NFEs), $82.7\%$ (64 NFEs), and $79.0\%$ (128 NFEs).
-Entropy remains comparable throughout, indicating that diversity is preserved while accuracy improves.
-These results confirm that the quality–efficiency advantages of \method persist at increasing scale with minimal procedural changes.
-For more details, please refer to Appendix~\ref{appendix:subsec:scaleup}.
+Figure~\ref{fig:scaling_results} reports generative PPL and entropy.
+We report improvements relative to the teacher at matched NFEs.
+From 8 to 1024 NFEs, \method yields large and consistent PPL reductions relative to the teacher: $88.5\%$ (8 NFEs), $87.7\%$ (16 NFEs), $85.3\%$ (32 NFEs), $82.7\%$ (64 NFEs), and $79.0\%$ (128 NFEs).
+Notably, with only 16 NFEs, the distilled model reaches a perplexity of 32.79, marking an 11.4\% improvement over the 1024-step teacher baseline.
+Entropy remains comparable under the same NFE budgets, indicating that diversity is preserved while accuracy improves.
+Overall, these results confirm that the quality–efficiency advantages of \method persist at a larger scale with minimal procedural changes.
+Additional details are provided in Appendix~\ref{appendix:subsec:scaleup}.